jasonbayton/11ty/_src/blog/2022/12/android-12-passcode-quality-changes.md

 ---
-title: "Thoughts on Android 12's passcode complexity changes"
+title: "Thoughts on Android 12's password complexity changes"
 date: '2022-12-19'
 status: publish
 author: 'Jason Bayton'
-excerpt: "Google's long-anticipated changes to passcode complexity requirements for BYOD devices are here, and they're frustrating."
+excerpt: "Google's long-anticipated changes to device passcode complexity requirements for BYOD devices are here, and they're frustrating."
 type: post
-permalink: false
 tags:
     - Enterprise
 ---

-It's here.
 The passcode complexity changes Google announced [here](https://blog.google/products/android-enterprise/android-12-developer-preview/) and [here](https://developer.android.com/work/versions/android-12#work) with Android 12 for WPoPOD (work profile on personally owned devices) are rolling out to mostly-unsuspecting organisations as EMMs begin targeting API level 31 with their DPCs.

 I'll be honest, I didn't consider this to be much of a big deal.
 Having caught the announcement back last year I assumed it would be logically, thoughtfully implemented with reasonable defaults, and wouldn't have much of an impact on organisations.

 I was wrong.

-The same folks who brought us the chaos of deprecating work profiles on fully managed devices in Android 11 have opted to once again force through changes with little thought or consideration for the many, many organisations already leveraging Android today, and have done so in a way that harbours frustration and fragmentation for managed estates.
+Unfortunately, the same team that [introduced and killed off](https://bayton.org/blog/2020/02/android-enterprise-in-11-google-reduces-visibility-and-control-with-cope-to-bolster-privacy/) work profiles on fully managed devices in the space of a year have opted to once again force through changes with little thought or consideration for the many, many organisations already leveraging Android today, and have done so in a way that harbours frustration and fragmentation for managed estates.

 ## What's changed?

 The technically minded may find it interesting to read through the developer docs for Android 12 [here](https://developer.android.com/reference/android/app/admin/DevicePolicyManager#setRequiredPasswordComplexity(int)) and a reference to changes with AMAPI [here](https://developers.google.com/android/management/reference/rest/v1/PasswordRequirements#passwordquality), but to summarise it:

-Google's PasswordQuality APIs replace the traditional, decade+ old password complexity policies with a solution that is supposed to simplify passcode management and free organisations of the tyranny of choice.
+Google's newest password complexity APIs replace the traditional, decade+ old password complexity options with a solution that is intended to simplify password management and free organisations of the tyranny of choice.

-Rather than selecting an already clearly-defined policy such as complex numeric and inputting 6 for number of required digits, or alphanumeric and optionally defining a minimum number of letters, numbers, and special characters, Google has created three buckets to do some of this for you:
+Rather than selecting one of the existing complexity options, such as complex numeric combined with a minimum number of required digits, or alphanumeric and optionally defining a minimum number of letters, numbers, and special characters, Google has created three buckets that offer Google-recommended, pre-defined and uneditable complexity options that create a "complete" password complexity policy simply by selecting it.
+These are as follows:

 > **COMPLEXITY_LOW**
 > Define the low password complexity band as: